-Being obliged to deal with major challenges in their every day life, mountain people have been dynamic and innovative down the ages.
+Being obliged to deal with major challenges in their everyday life, mountain people have been dynamic and innovative throughout the ages.
 Problems of remoteness and accessibility, lack of services, sparseness of population and businesses, etc. all these disadvantages mountain areas have to face do have a positive implication as well.
-New ideas and original ways of overcoming these difficulties illustrate that constraints can be turned into engines of innovation, innovation being here understood in a broad sense, as being not only technological but also incremental, organisational, social, environmental.
+New ideas and original ways of overcoming these difficulties illustrate that constraints can be turned into engines of innovation, innovation being here understood in a broad sense, as being not only technological but also organisational, social, environmental, etc.

 Innovation at the core of Europe’s vision

-- EU Innovation Partnerships: starting from2011, the European Commission will introduce “Innovation Partnerships” starting with one partnership dedicated to “Active and Healthy Ageing”.
+EU Innovation Partnerships: the European Commission introduced “Innovation Partnerships” as from 2011, starting with one partnership dedicated to “Active and Healthy Ageing” followed-up by Agricultural Productivity and Sustainability, Water, Raw Materials, and Smart Cities.
 Mountain areas should have their say and collaborate in those partnerships in order to raise awareness of the specificities of these regions.

 The theme of innovation is too rarely associated with rural and mountain areas.
 Euromontana members adopted as an objective to contribute to fill this gap through networking, communication and projects development.

-In the course of the preparation of the 7th European Mountain Convention entitled “European Mountain Areas – A spirit of Innovation” innovation became a central topic in the network’s reflections.
-During this high level conference it was proved that mountain areas have a lot to contribute when it comes to innovation.
+In the course of the preparation of the VIIth European Mountain Convention entitled “European Mountain Areas – A spirit of Innovation” innovation became a central topic in the network’s reflections.
+During this high-level conference it was proved that mountain areas have a lot to contribute when it comes to innovation.

 - Horizon 2020: information on funding opportunities in the different calls and project development.